Cost of LivingUpdated May 2026

 Is the Colorado state average different from Fort Collins's?

-Colorado's state average for rent prices is $2,344, which is lower than Fort Collins's average of $2,415.
-This means Fort Collins is on the pricier side even within its own state.
+Colorado's state average for rent prices is $1,761, which is actually higher than Fort Collins's $1,690.
+Fort Collins is one of the more affordable cities within Colorado for this category.

 ← All costs in Fort CollinsRent Prices in all cities →All Cost of LivingColorado overviewCan I afford Fort Collins?Living alone in Fort CollinsSalary needed in Fort CollinsCheaper alternatives to Fort Collins